EvanHerman/timeline-express/readme.txt

 = How can I translate this plugin? =
 The text-domain for all gettext functions is `timeline-express`.

 If you enjoy this plugin and want to contribute, we are always looking for people to help translate the plugin into their native language.
-Anyone who translates this plugin to 100% completion, will receive a single site license for Timeline Express, valid for 1 full calendar year.
+Anyone who translates this plugin to 100% completion, will receive a single site license for Timeline Express Pro, valid for 1 full calendar year.

 If you need help getting started, read through Codex article "[GlotPress]"(https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/) for more information.

 == Other Notes ==

-Have an idea for a future release feature?
+Have an idea for a feature you want to see added to Timeline Express?
 We love hearing about new ideas!
 You can get in contact with us through the contact form on our website, <a href="https://www.wp-timelineexpress.com/contact/" target="_blank">WP Timeline Express</a>.

 <hr />